-The extent of the impact of COVID-19 on financial performance of the Authority in fiscal year 2022 will depend on a number of variables, including the duration and spread of the COVID-19 outbreak, and its continued impact on the hotel industry and hotel tax receipts in the State.
+The extent of the future impact of the COVID-19 pandemic on the financial condition of the Authority and the State's ability to fund the appropriation of the Chairman's Certificate Amount will depend on a number of variables, including the duration and spread of the COVID-19 outbreak, its continued impact on the hotel industry and hotel tax receipts in the State, increased reopening levels, test positivity rates and personal vaccination levels.
 These impacts are evolving and ongoing and the Authority cannot predict the nature or degree of such impacts with certainty.
-Therefore, the extent to which COVID-19 may impact the Authority's future financial condition or results of operations is uncertain.
+Therefore, the extent to which the COVID-19 pandemic may impact the Authority's future financial condition or results of operations is uncertain